schyler-rad/RDWP-Simulation/README.md

 # RDWP-Simulation
-I wrote this: My agent-type simulation of my business, used for setting prices based on a diverse customer base
+My agent-type simulation of my business, used for setting prices based on a diverse customer base

-I wrote preceeding sentence.
-AI wrote the rest, and it's maybe 60-85% accurate.

 # RDWP Operational Simulation